 |One midterm test||16%||45 minutes, written in class on Tuesday, Feb 9.|

 |Final Exam||30%||Scheduled by the Registrar during the Final Exam Period.
 The final exam includes material from the entire semester.|

 Policy on Missed Work, Extensions, and Late Penalties:

-: If you are absent on the day of a team assignment and you submit an MSAF or other approved document (via the office of the Dean of your faculty), the assignment is excused and its weight is redistributed across the other components of the course.
-Without an MSAF or a note from your Dean's office, you earn 0 for the missed team assignment.
+: If you are absent on the days of a team assignment and you submit an MSAF or other approved document (via the office of the Dean of your faculty), the weight of that assignment is transferred to your final exam.
+Without an MSAF or a note from your Dean's office, you earn 0 for that team assignment.

 Please Note the Following Policies and Statements:

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.